janm31415/janm31415/README.md

-I'm Jan Maes, a software developer from Belgium.
+Hello, I'm Jan Maes, a software developer from Belgium.

 Most of my hobby software projects I host on my GitHub page.
 I typically write in C++, although I try to learn some C, Scheme, Swift and Python.